Connect with others who understand.

 • Powders

-Alternatively, your health care provider may prescribe oral (taken by mouth) antifungal medications to treat your athlete’s foot.
-Typical oral antifungals include itraconazole, fluconazole, and terbinafine.
+Alternatively, your healthcare provider may prescribe oral antifungal medications (pills) to treat your athlete’s foot.

 Other ways to manage athlete’s foot include: